What is arteritis?

 Approximately half of all patients with TA will have a sense of generalized illness.
-This may include fevers, anemia, muscle aches, arthritis and/or headaches.
+This may include fevers, fatigue, muscle aches, pain in the joints, and/or headaches.
 Narrowed vessels cause decreased blood flow to the areas that are supplied "downstream" from the narrowed area.

 In general, the blood flow that occurs beyond an area of narrowing is almost always adequate to allow tissues to survive.
 In rare cases, if collateral blood vessels are not available in sufficient quantity, the tissue that is no longer supplied by blood and oxygen will die.
 This is called an "infarction."

 Narrowing of blood vessels to the arms or legs may cause fatigue, pain, or aching due to reduced blood supply -- especially during activities such as shampooing the hair, exercising or walking.
 It is much less common for decreased blood flow to cause a stroke or a heart attack (myocardial infarction).
 In some patients, decreased blood flow to the intestines may lead to abdominal pain, especially after meals.